Sharkninja

 Growth already slowed from 15.7% to 4.2%.
 If demand stays soft, the stock stops looking like a recovery and starts looking fully priced.

-valuation assumes fy2026 estimates are reachable
+Valuation assumes fy2026 estimates are reachable

 The street is looking for $6.00 in fy2026 EPS and $7B in revenue.
 That is the bar.
 At $120.59, you are not paying distressed-business pricing.